-e) Comply with federal, state , and local

-managen nent and redu ction statutes and

-regulation ns rela ted to solid waste ?

-b) Would the project comply with federal, state, and local management and reduction statutes and regulations related to solid waste?
+e) Comply managen regulation with nent ns rela federa and re ited to so al, state eduction olid waste , and statutes ? local and \square b) Would the project comply with federal, state, and local management and reduction statutes and regulations related to solid waste?